-Models include low profile towers, which are often suited to inner city applications and if noise pollution is an issue we can add silencers and centrifugal fans to give a low noise solution.
+Models include low profile towers, which are often suited to inner city applications.
+If noise pollution is an issue, we can add silencers and centrifugal fans to give a low noise solution.
 We also offer closed circuit towers with cooling coils which give additional water quality advantages.
 Technical excellence and robust engineering play a huge part in the design of our cooling tower units.
-We offer a product that is highly reliable, yet cost effective, with ongoing maintenance kept to a minimum, resulting in a unit that’s built to last but offered at a competitive price point.
+We offer a product that is highly reliable, yet cost effective, with ongoing maintenance kept to a minimum.
+Resulting in a unit that’s built to last but offered at a competitive price point.

 Types Of Cooling Tower

 - Crossflow – the air and water flow effectively cross each other, the air flows horizontally and the water drops vertically through the fill media

 - Counterflow – air is pushed up vertically, counter to the water which is flowing vertically.
 This means it’s not possible to take advantage of the gravity flow so pressurised spray systems are used to spray the water onto the fill media

 - Forced Draft – air is pushed, or forced, by blowers located at the base of the air inlet face

 - Induced Draft – fans are used to pull the air up and through the fill media.
 The fans are commonly sited on the top of the cooling tower unit

 Fundamentally, cooling towers are an organic heat exchanger.
 Warm or hot water from a process is cooled by passing it through the tower and then back out into the process.
 A cooling tower enables the water to meet the air so that some of the water evaporates, lowering the overall water temperature.